CharlotteMoureau/project-supro/README.md

 # Project-Supro

-This was a group project (made with [Asceline Hogge](https://github.com/AscelineHogge), [Charlotte Moureau](https://github.com/CharlotteMoureau) and [François Royen](https://github.com/francoisRoyen)) carried from the 25th of January to the 2nd of February 2021 as part of the BeCode Liège's Junior Web Developer programm.
+This was a group project (made with [Asceline Hogge](https://github.com/AscelineHogge), [Charlotte Moureau](https://github.com/CharlotteMoureau) and [François Royen](https://github.com/francoisRoyen)) carried out from the 25th of January to the 2nd of February 2021 as part of the BeCode Liège's Junior Web Developer program.
 We were tasked to make a website for a fake client "John Lafrite".
 The client gave us a strict design to follow for his e-commerce website, but gave us free range for the animations.

 ## Learning objectives